AreebaNasir/TrafficSign_Dataset/README.md

 TrafficSignDetection: This python Notebook contains the code for training and testing the model.

 ## Manual
+Change the runtime type to GPU in google colab.
 After cloning the qqwweee respository, change the following paths to train and test the model.
 train.py:
 Change the path of model weights in line 33